paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/step6.md

     }
 }`{{copy}}

-and execute it by clicking the circled arrow in GraphQL Playground
+**Task 7:** and execute it by clicking the circled arrow in GraphQL Playground

 Let's add another movie.

-Copy the following mutation into the current tab:
+**Task 8:** Copy the following mutation into the current tab:

 `mutation {
      addMovie(movie: {